 We are living in unprecedented times.
-The peak might be over but the virus is still around and it’s understandable that many of us are struggling with worry and anxiety.
+The virus is still around and it’s understandable that many of us are struggling with worry and anxiety.

 Below are examples of readily available resources.
 Many others are available – as an organisation we share these as examples and neither endorse nor recommend them over others.

 Here are a few ideas that may help.

 Eat well and drink regularly

 Exercise regularly– preferably outside whilst maintaining the 2m social distancing requirement – exercise is a proven natural stress buster.

 Sleep – this is vital but may be difficult at present with many struggling to switch off their thoughts.
 Try keep to your regular sleep routine and looks at the resources below.